Administrative Discharges (Chapter 10) In Lieu of Court Martial

 Most often, administrative discharges in lieu of a court-martial result in ‘Other Than Honorable’ discharge.
 This means that a Servicemember is automatically reduced to the rank of PV1.
 Here, again, The Federal Practice Group can assist.
 One may upgrade his or her discharge by applying to a respective Military Service Discharge Review Board for relief.
 Again, getting an experienced military attorney is critical.

-For more information, call for a free consultation with an experienced military defense counsel from The Federal Practice Group.
+For more information, call for a consultation with an experienced military defense counsel from The Federal Practice Group.

 This information does not constitute legal advice.
 For specific questions contact your military law attorney.
 Prior successes of The Federal Practice Group in obtaining administrative discharges for Servicemembers do not guarantee future results.